wework/speccy/README.md

 ## Specification extensions

 swagger2openapi has support for a limited number of real-world specification extensions which have a direct bearing on the conversion.
-All other specification extensions are left untouched.
+All other specification extensions are left untouched. swagger2openapi is [swaggerplusplus](https://github.com/mermade/swaggerplusplus)-compatible.

 Specification Extension|Vendor|Conversion Performed
 |---|---|---|